 HSBC is not able to provide tax advice in respect of this process or for FATCA classification purposes.
+If you need further support you should visit the IRS website or contact a professional tax advisor.

 Who do we need to report under FATCA?